 In the mood for something sweet?
 Try making a bright red bee balm jelly.
-Mix 2 cups leaves and flowers with 2 cups of water.
+Mix two cups leaves and flowers with two cups of water.

 Want to give a medicinal tincture a try?
 An oxymel, which is a mixture of herbal infused vinegar and honey, is another wonderful way to use bee balm.

 Just pour apple cider vinegar over a jar filled with fresh or dried leaves and flowers until they are fully submerged, screw the lid on tightly, and store in a dark pantry for about a month, shaking daily.